celie56/celie56.github.io/README.md

 celie56.github.com
 ==================
-So yeah, this is a project I am workiing on for fun and stuff.
+So yeah, this is the testing website for Chris Elie.
+I am using this as a place to practice my web skills and output for my thoughts.

+Thanks for all the support and
 Go Blue